-Are you looking to trick out your current Jeep or have plans in the future?
+Are you looking to trick out your current Jeep or have plans in the future to do so?

-Then the difficult task of picking a color to paint when you are a kid and walk into the paint mixing room — with a complete House of Kolor Mixing bank at your disposal — We went from Lemon Ice to Tangerine and finally Candy Apple Red was the final decision.
-It requires a cinder red ground coat then apple Kandy the HI grade urethane.
-Flow clear by House of Kolor you can see below it came out very nice.
+Picking a color to paint with when you are a kid and walk into the paint mixing room could be a difficult task.
+With a complete House of Kolor Mixing bank at your disposal, we went from Lemon Ice to Tangerine, and finally, Candy Apple Red was the final decision.
+It requires a cinder red ground coat then apple Kandy the high-grade urethane flow clear by House of Kolor.

-- Jeep parts and accessory’s in SWFL we added Reflex Bedliner to the inside of of the Jeep Floor
+- We added Reflex Bedliner to the inside of of the Jeep Floor

-- Spray liner was also applied to the roll bar
+- We applied spray-on bedliner to the roll bar

-- we also installed a Weber carburetor, new radiator, lights and goodies
+- We installed a Weber carburetor, new radiator, lights, and other goodies

 Below is the photo of 1968 Jeep.
 We restored for a John Gordon, a good friend of ours.
 When this came in, it had no rust and was just in need of some love and updating.